tankefugl/NS/README.md

 If you wish to experience the game's default settings and binds from NS 3.2 you can type `exec olddefaults.cfg` in console before loading a map.
 A file named `backupb4old.cfg` will be saved with your previous settings if you wish to return to those after.
 Note that gamma ramp is no longer a working feature, so brightness will be a slightly different than it originally was, but the game was always very dark by default and still is with that config.

-Users that wish to patch the game manually can find releases [here](https://github.com/ENSL/NS/releases).
+Users that wish to patch the game manually can find releases [here](https://github.com/ENSL/NS/releases) and update an NS 3.2 or later installation using those files.

 ## Changes